microsoft/vscode-wiki/How-to-Contribute.md

 ### Unit Testing
 Press `CMD+SHIFT+T` (`CTRL+SHIFT+T` on Windows) to start the unit tests or run the tests directly from a terminal by running `./test/run.sh` from the `vscode` folder (`test\run` on Windows).
 The [test README](https://github.com/Microsoft/vscode/blob/master/test/README.md) has complete details on how to run and debug tests, as well as how to produce coverage reports.

+## Work Branches
+Even if you have push rights on the Microsoft/vscode repository, you should create a personal fork and create feature branches there when you need them.
+This keeps the main repository clean and your personal workflow cruft out of sight.

 ## Pull Requests
 Before we can accept a pull request from you, you'll need to sign a [[Contributor License Agreement (CLA)|Contributor-License-Agreement]].
 It is an automated process and you only need to do it once.
 The project [README.md](https://github.com/Microsoft/vscode/blob/master/README.md) details how to clone, build, run, debug and test Code.
 Be sure to follow our [[Coding Guidelines|Coding-Guidelines]].